dzearing/theme-proto/src/theming/core/CoreTheming.md

       }
     }

-The settings object returned via the `themeStyleCore` call above will have the following structure:
+The settings object returned via the `themeLayerCore` call above will have the following structure:

     {
       backgroundColor: 'blue',